QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 > 3. Applications cannot listen to incoming calls after they are killed

 # 18 Sedentary reminder

-Sedentary reminder conditions:

-1. The time during which the sedentary reminder must be set (valid period: 10:00-22:00);
-2. If it is detected that it is not worn for 10 consecutive minutes, there will be no reminder and the timer will restart;
-3. While charging, there will be no reminder while sleeping;
-4. The number of steps within an hour is less than 50;
-5. The watch supports the Do Not Disturb period.
-Do not display message push and sedentary reminders during the time.

 ## 18.1 Sets sedentary reminder